VMLYR/journey-driven-development/README.md

 # Journey-Driven Development Book

-This repository contains the files you need to publish the Journey-Driven Development book as a PDF (or other Pandoc supported output).
+If you just want to read the book, download the [journey-driven-development.pdf](journey-driven-development.pdf).
 You can also browse the content as [hypertext here in English (en)](en/00_Front_Matter/001_preface.md).

-You can also download the book and build an EPUB or self-contained HTML (again with Pandoc).
+This repository contains the files you need to edit, revise, translate, and publish the Journey-Driven Development book as a PDF.
+You can also download the book and build an EPUB or self-contained HTML using Pandoc.

 ## Getting Started